This amendment reduces the buffer between the annual catch limit and annual catch target for the federal for-hire component for red snapper to 9%.

 Amendment 20, also known as the Corrected Charter/Headboat Moratorium Amendment, was initially implemented in July 2002.
 It is designated both as Reef Fish Amendment 20 and Coastal Pelagic FMP Amendment 14.
 This amendment established a 3-year moratorium on the issuance of new charter and headboat vessel permits in the recreational for-hire fisheries in the Gulf exclusive economic zone (EEZ).
 The amendment was approved by NOAA Fisheries and the provisions to determine eligibility and distribute moratorium permits was implemented on July 29, 2002, with the moratorium originally scheduled to become effective on December 26, 2002.
 However, on December 17, 2002, NMFS published an emergency action that deferred the date when “moratorium” charterboat permits are required from December 26, 2002 until June 16, 2003.
 This action was required because the final rule implementing the for-hire permit moratorium contained an error regarding eligibility that needed to be resolved before the moratorium could take effect.
 The purpose of this moratorium is to limit future expansion in the recreational for-hire fishery while the Council monitors the impact of the moratorium and considers the need for a more comprehensive effort management system in the for-hire recreational fishery.
 The Council set a qualifying cutoff date of March 29, 2001 in order to include all currently permitted vessels and vessels which have applied for a permit as of that date.
 The qualifying provisions also included persons who had a recreational for-hire vessel under construction prior to March 29, 2001 and who could show expenditures of at least five thousand dollars.
 In addition, persons who met the eligibility requirements to qualify as a historical captain (USCG licensed and operating as a captain of a for-hire vessel prior to March 29, 2001, will qualify for a permit within 90 days of the final rule, and at least 25 percent of earned income was from recreational for-hire fishing in one of the last four years ending March 29, 2001) were issued a letter of eligibility, which can be replaced by a permit/endorsement valid only on the vessel that is operated by the historical captain.

-Amendment 19, also known as the Generic Amendment Addressing the Establishment of the Tortugas Marine Reserves, was submitted to NMFS in March 2001, and was implemented on August 19, 2002.
-This amendment, affecting all FMPs for the Gulf fisheries (as Reef Fish Amendment 19, Coastal Pelagics Amendment 13, Coral Amendment 4, Red Drum Amendment 4, Shrimp Amendment 12, Spiny Lobster Amendment 7, and Stone Crab Amendment 8), establishes two marine reserve areas off the Tortugas area and prohibits fishing for any species and anchoring by fishing vessels inside the two marine reserves.
+Amendment 19, also known as the Generic Amendment Addressing the Establishment of the Tortugas Marine Reserves, affects all FMPs for the Gulf fisheries (as Reef Fish Amendment 19, Coastal Pelagics Amendment 13, Coral Amendment 4, Red Drum Amendment 4, Shrimp Amendment 12, Spiny Lobster Amendment 7, and Stone Crab Amendment 8), establishes two marine reserve areas off the Tortugas area, and prohibits fishing for any species and anchoring by fishing vessels inside the two marine reserves.

 Amendment 18B was to have addressed rebuilding plans for Nassau grouper and goliath grouper, incorporation of the SEDAR process into the framework procedure for setting total allowable catch (TAC), and setting of Sustainable Fisheries Act parameters (minimum stock size threshold, maximum fishing mortality rate, and associated parameters) for reef fish species that have not yet had those parameters defined.
 Nassau grouper has been removed from the Reef Fish FMP, and the goliath grouper rebuilding plan is awaiting successful completion of a stock assessment.
 The remaining issues were incorporated into other amendments, and Amendment 18B was discontinued.